BITRY/PRUX-Wallet/README.md

 ![Prux](https://i.ibb.co/Nt8sQGc/prux-logo.png)

-PRUX-Coin is a Cryptocurrency (similar to Bitcoin or Litecoin) but with very fast transaction time of 9 seconds!!!
+PRUX-Coin is a Cryptocurrency (similar to Bitcoin or Litecoin) but with fast transaction time of 27 seconds!!!
 PRUX is mineable along the Proof of work consensus mechanism, algorithme is scrypt.
 In addition PRUX is a very rare Altcoin.
-Fast Blocks, all 9 second, fast tx are possible.
+Fast Blocks, all 27 second, instant tx are possible.
-For a normal broadcast less than a minute.
+For a normal broadcast less than minutes.
 PRUX was developed because we were / are sorry for the eternal wait in a transaction.
-In addition, PRUX has only very few coins per new mined block, so it is very rare.
+In addition, PRUX has only very few coins per new mined block, so it is very very very rare.
-On 20.01.2041 we have calculated total of 114375 PRUX mined!!!
+On 31.??.2??? we have calculated total of 114375 PRUX mined!!!

 - **Website:** [prux.info.](https://prux.info)